Access-control list: NFSv4 ACL

 NFSv4 ACLs are much more powerful than POSIX draft ACLs.
 Unlike draft POSIX ACLs, NFSv4 ACLs are defined by an actually published standard, as part of the Network File System.

 NFSv4 ACLs are supported by many Unix and Unix-like operating systems.
 Examples include AIX, FreeBSD, Mac OS X beginning with version 10.4 ("Tiger"), or Solaris with ZFS filesystem, support NFSv4 ACLs, which are part of the NFSv4 standard.
 There are two experimental implementations of NFSv4 ACLs for Linux: NFSv4 ACLs support for Ext3 filesystem and the more recent Richacls, which brings NFSv4 ACLs support for Ext4 filesystem.
 As with POSIX ACLs, NFSv4 ACLs are usually stored as extended attributes on Unix-like systems.

 NFSv4 ACLs are organized nearly identically to the Windows NT ACLs used in NTFS.
 NFSv4.1 ACLs are a superset of both NT ACLs and POSIX draft ACLs.
 Samba supports saving the NT ACLs of SMB-shared files in many ways, one of which is as NFSv4-encoded ACLs.

 Active Directory ACLs

-Microsoft's Active Directory service implements an LDAP server that store and disseminate configuration information about users and computers in a domain.
+Microsoft's Active Directory service implements an LDAP server that stores and disseminates configuration information about users and computers in a domain.
 Active Directory extends the LDAP specification by adding the same type of access-control list mechanism as Windows NT uses for the NTFS filesystem.
 Windows 2000 then extended the syntax for access-control entries such that they could not only grant or deny access to entire LDAP objects, but also to individual attributes within these objects.